exercism/python/exercises/practice/acronym/.articles/performance/content.md

 At the largest input sizes, `map()` and `generator expressions` become more efficient (_as does `functools.reduce()` for certain inputs_), as they are not saving intermediary results to memory in the same way `list comprehensions` or string concatenation do.

-The least efficient and least readable are the regex solutions.
+Among the least efficient and least readable are the regex solutions.
 While regex definitely has its place, the lack of readability and significant slowdown in this case become an issue.
 Of particular interest is the `re.sub()` vs `re.findall()` (_first letters_) solutions.
-Even though the `re.sub()` solution takes only 652 steps in the regex engine, `re.sub()` and its unpacking is slow enough that the 1766 steps for the first letters `re.findall()` solution is faster.
+Even though the `re.sub()` solution takes only 652 steps in the regex engine, `re.sub()` and its unpacking is slow enough that the 1766 steps for the first letters `re.findall()` solution is often faster.

 | **String Length >>>**                    |   Length: 13 |   Length: 14 |   Length: 19 |   Length: 20 |   Length: 25 |   Length: 30 |   Length: 35 |   Length: 39 |   Length: 42 |   Length: 45 |   Length: 60 |   Length: 63 |   Length: 74 |   Length: 78 |   Length: 93 |   Length: 108 |   Length: 120 |   Length: 140 |   Length: 150 |   Length: 200 |   Length: 210 |   Length: 225 |   Length: 260 |   Length: 310 |   Length: 360 |   Length: 400 |   Length: 2940 |